cosc2336-ds-alg/assg10/README.md

    Notice that the correct index to wrap back around the circular buffer is `allocationSize - 1`.
 The array of `values` always has `allocationSize` elements in the array.
-So the last index of this array is at `allocationSize - 1`.
+So the last index of this array is at `allocationSize - 1` since arrays are indexed starting at 0.
 Also note that the modulo operator/trick does not work in C/C++.
 Unfortunately, the `%` operator actually performs the remainder function in C/C++, so if you do `-1 % 5` you will get a result of `-1`.
 The true modulo operator should return a value from 0 to 4 for a modulus of 5.
 Many other languages (like Python, Scheme, Haskell) actually will do this correctly, or have separate operators/functions for remainder and true modulo.
 You can explicitly test using an `if` condition, as shown above.
 Or you should find that there is a member method named `modulo()` in the `APriorityClass` which you could use to calculate the modulo.
 2. You need to be careful when testing that you stop when you find a value that is of greater priority or of **EQUAL** priority.
 We test for this a bit in the test cases.
 You can't really tell when